 Corporate acquisitions of veterinary practices and hospitals have changed the landscape of veterinary medicine, a trend that has accelerated since Mars acquired VCA Animal Hospitals in 2017.
 While some veterinarians have expressed concerns about the effect of such acquisitions, a practice with strong revenues and growth potential is an attractive target for corporate buyers.
 Our legal team will assess the pros and cons of a corporate acquisition so that you can make the best decisions about the future of your practice.

 Real Estate Transactions

 For veterinary practices that also own real estate, a key consideration is whether the property will be included in the sale.
 Depending on the circumstances, a potential buyer may not be able to secure financing while a seller may decide to retain the property to continue drawing rental income.
-Our veterinary attorneys are well-versed in all aspects of commercial real estate and routinely advise clients on commercial leasing as well as purchases and sales.
+Our veterinary attorneys are well-versed in all aspects of commercial real estate and routinely advise clients throughout the country on commercial leasing as well as purchases and sales.

 Contact Our Experienced Veterinary Attorneys

 Selling a veterinary practice is a difficult transition but one that is well worth it when you can maximize the return on your investment and prepare for the inevitable lifestyle changes.
 When you consult Mahan Law, our experienced veterinary attorneys will work to ensure the transaction closes expediently.
 As a premier legal practice representing clients throughout the nation, we can help make selling your veterinary practice a rewarding experience.
 Please contact our office today to set up a consultation.

 Mahan Law helps its clients with selling veterinary practices throughout the United States including the states of Florida, Ohio, Kentucky, and Indiana.